 Who Else May Be Liable for a Defective Drug or Medical Device?

-If you are injured by a pharmaceutical or medical device, the manufacturer is generally named as a defendant in a lawsuit, but other parties along the supply chain also may be liable.
 Your attorney will be able to help you narrow down the responsible party or parties, which may include:

 - Sales representatives